 Creative Thread Workshops

-Creative Thread Workshops are based in Garstang in Lancashire and offer a variety of textile arts creative workshops including machine embroidery, feltmaking, creative hand embroidery and sketchbooks, plus many more.
+Creative Thread Workshops are based in Garstang in Lancashire and offer a variety of textile arts creative workshops including machine embroidery, feltmaking, creative hand embroidery, collage and sketchbooks, plus many more.

 Most of the workshops on offer are one day only, although there are a couple of longer courses on hand embroidery (see website) plus they also run workshops online.
-Prices start at around £45 for a one day workshop and students generally need to supply materials.
+Prices start at around £60 for a one day workshop and students generally need to supply materials.
 Browse the exciting variety of courses available here.
 Keep checking back for new courses as things start to return to normal.

-Inkberrow Design Centre is based in Redditch, Worcestershire and is a long-standing provider of courses in fashion and design.
+Brenda’s studio and shop in Worcestershire is a long-standing provider of courses in fashion and design.